ChoKssa/WorkshopSwift/README.md

 If you haven't already installed Swift, [install it](https://www.swift.org/download/) :

-- On Fedora, use `dnf install swiftlang`
+- On Fedora, use `dnf install swift-lang`
 - On macOS, install Xcode

 If you use VSCode, you can install the official plugins for Swift.